TayefShiham/IoT-mini-project-01/README.md

 ```bash
 nano config.conf
 ```
-This will start the nano text editor which comes pre installed with maximum linux distros.
-Alternatively you can use VIM but we don't know how to exit it so not recommended.
-Insert the following configurtion in the file editor :
+This will start the nano text editor which comes pre-installed with maximum Linux distros.
+Alternatively, you can use VIM but we don't know how to exit it so not recommended.
+Insert the following configuration in the file editor :

 ```c
 # add some debug output